Skip to main content

 Overview

-Rayforge is designed primarily for GRBL-based controllers but has experimental support for other firmware types.
+Rayforge is designed primarily for GRBL-based controllers but also supports Marlin, Smoothieware, and other firmware types.

 Compatibility Matrix